Evelina Fedorenko

 Silver Professor, New York University

 Hartry Field is Silver Professor, and University Professor, at New York University, where he has taught since 1997.
 Before that he taught at Princeton, University of Southern California, and the CUNY Graduate Center.
-He is author of Science Without Numbers (1980; expanded edition 2016) and Saving Truth From Paradox, as well as numerous articles in the philosophy of mathematics and of logic, and in other areas of philosophy such as metaphysics, epistemology and philosophy of language. … read more »
+He is author of Science Without Numbers (1980; expanded edition 2016) and Saving Truth From Paradox, as well as numerous articles in... read more! »

 Stuart Firestein